 Traditional exchanges offer a simple and straightforward way for their customers to buy Bitcoin and other crypto coins.
-These centralised platforms allow buyers and sellers to trade cryptocurrencies based on current market prices, with the exchange acting as an intermediary between the two parties.
-Examples of such exchanges include Coinbase and Kraken.
+These centralized platforms allow buyers and sellers to trade cryptocurrencies based on current market prices, with the exchange acting as an intermediary between the two parties.
+Examples of such exchanges include Binance, CoinSpot and Coinbase.

 You register for an account, deposit fiat or cryptocurrency to your trading balance, and then place an order to buy your desired number of coins.
 All buy and sell offers are listed in a publicly available order book.